stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 - Maintain {{ site.data.spell.flame_shock }} on as many targets as possible.
 - Use {{ site.data.spell.earthquake }} when 2+ targets are together.
 Use {{ site.data.spell.chain_lightning }} when 3+ targets are together.
 - If Echoes of Great Sundering is equipped, prepare a proc for incoming waves of adds.
-- Utilize Spiritwalker's Grace or instant casts as needed when targeted by Wicked Blade, Seismic Upheaval, and Reverberating Eruption.
+- Utilize {{ site.data.spell.spiritwalkers_grace }} or instant casts as needed when targeted by Wicked Blade, Seismic Upheaval, and Reverberating Eruption.

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} and {{ site.data.spell.harden_skin}} (if PE talented) as needed for Pulverizing Meteor and Heart Hemorrhage.